 Each film magazine (roll of film) during the Apollo missions typically contained up to approximately 160 color or 200 black and white exposures.
 Prior to and during the missions, the magazines were letter referenced (Magazine M, N, O, etc.), and when the images were indexed following the missions, they were designated with ascending numbers, with, for example, Apollo 7 photography consists of magazines indexed as AS07-03 (magazine M) through AS07-11 (Magazine P).
 The individual magazines and images were numbered sequentially throughout the Apollo Program beginning with Apollo 7 (AS07-03-1511) and ending with Apollo 17 (AS17-155-23776).
 Learn more about Apollo Era Photography here.

-Apollospace provides three basic ways of viewing these images: online as full-screen web-quality images; high resolution digital downloads; and even higher resolution images on tangible media, specifically our Apollo Flight Images collections.
-Whether browsing the images online, downloading, or purchasing program and mission media collections from our store, Apollospace offers the highest quality, fully processed, restored, corrected, and enhanced Apollo era photographs available.
-Apollospace is the source for the best Apollo flight images available.
+Apollospace provides several ways to view and download these images: online as full-screen web-quality images; free high-resolution digital downloads by mission and/or magazine (Hasselblad camera film cartridge); and even higher resolution images on tangible media.
+Whether browsing the images online, downloading, or our mission media collections, Apollospace offers the highest quality, fully processed, restored, corrected, and enhanced Apollo era photographs available.
+Apollospace is the source for the best Apollo era flight images available.
 See our Apollospace Image Process page.

-To enjoy the full screen online versions of these amazing images individually, or as slide shows, just click on the mission and magazine pages.
-For higher resolution images, go to our store for the digital downloads or click the link on the individual magazine pages.
+To enjoy the full screen online versions of these amazing images individually, or as slide shows, just click on the Apollo mission pages.
+For higher resolution images, click the link on the individual mission and magazine pages to download the complete image catalogs in high-resolution for free.

 Click on a mission patch below to view the Apollo Mission pages:

-Please note that Apollo Mission flight image collections are in the process being restored in anticipation of each mission’s 50th anniversary.
-Available now are: Apollo 7, Apollo 8, Apollo 9, Apollo 10, and Apollo 13.
-Apollo 11 images are currently being restored and will be appearing on the site in the lead-up to the 50th anniversary.
+Please note that Apollo Mission flight image collections are in the process being restored.
+Available now are: Apollo 7, Apollo 8, Apollo 9, Apollo 10, Apollo 11, and Apollo 13.